DragonSWDev/3dmaze/README.md

 **Windows**

-There is cmake for Windows, but it is recommended to use Visual Studio.
-Download and install VS, create new project, set up Irrlicht, import 3D Maze source code to the created project and compile it.
+You can use cmake for Windows to generate Visual Studio project, or setup project manually.
 You can find instructions about using Irrlicht with Visual Studio here: http://irrlicht.sourceforge.net/docu/example001.html

 #### 4. Copy compiled binary (3dmaze) to the desired directory and put directory font with content next to binary